koel/koel/README.md

 yarn test            # Unit testing
 ```

-> Note: If you're already running `yarn test:e2e`, there's no need to start a dev server. `yarn test:e2e` calls `yarn dev` internally and will eliminate the existing `yarn-dev` process, if any.
+> Note: If you're already running `yarn test:e2e`, there's no need to start a dev server. `yarn test:e2e` calls `yarn dev` internally and will eliminate the existing `yarn dev` process, if any.

 > A quick and easy way to start hacking on koel is to open and run this repo in Gitpod, an online IDE with full Laravel support.
 >